TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/rust/index.md

     // {} will print string without double quotes {:?} will print string with double quotes println!("{}", buff_hold);
 }

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Capitalize in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Mallikarjuna S J
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 04 2023 17:31:25.
-The solution was first committed on Oct 26 2019 23:33:47.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution